 Yes.
-The court can change custody if the situation of the child or the parents changes, and a new order is needed for the best interests of the child.
-The court will only look at facts that have changed since the old order or facts that were unknown at the time of the old order.
+The court can change custody if the situation of the child or the parent(s) changes, and a new order is needed for the best interests of the child.
+The court only looks at facts that have changed since the old order or facts that were unknown at the time of the old order.
 The court can only change custody when:

-- Both parties agree to the change or - The parent with custody has let the child become integrated into (fully part of) the home of the other parent or - The child's present home endangers his/her physical or emotional health, or growth, and a change will do less harm than staying in an unsafe home or - The court has denied a request of the primary custodial parent to move the residence of the child to another state, and the custodial parent moves anyway, despite the court's order.
+- Both parties agree to the change or - The parent with custody has let the child become integrated into (fully part of) the home of the other parent or - into (fully part of) the home of the other parent or The child's current home is a danger to their physical or emotional health, or growth, and changing custody does less harm then staying in an unsafe home or

+• The primary custodial parent asked the court to move with the child to another state and the court said no - but the parent moved anyway.